Arif-PhyChem/MLQD/README.md

         'QDmodel': 'createQDmodel',     # string: createQDmodel, the dafault option is useQDmodel 'QDmodelType': 'AIQD',          # string: Type of model.
-The default option is OSTL 'prepInput' : True,             # str: Prepare input files from the data (Default False) 'XfileIn': 'x_data',            # str: Optional, npy file) The prepared X file will be saved at the provided file name
+The default option is OSTL 'prepInput' : True,             # str: Prepare input files from the data (Default False) 'XfileIn': 'x_data',            # str: (Optional, npy file) The prepared X file will be saved at the provided file name
-        'YfileIn': 'y_data',            # str: Optional, npy file) The prepared Y file will be saved at the provided file name
+        'YfileIn': 'y_data',            # str: (Optional, npy file) The prepared Y file will be saved at the provided file name
         'numLogf': 1.0,                 # int: Number of Logistic function for the normalization of time dimension.
 Default value is 1.0.
         'LogCa' : 1.0,                  # float: Coefficient "a" in the logistic function, default values is 1.0 (you may not provide it)
         'LogCb' : 15.0,                 # float: Coefficient "b" in the logistic function, default values is 15.0 (you may not provide it)
         'LogCc' : -1.0,                 # float: Coefficient "a" in the logistic function, default values is -1.0 (you may not provide it)
         'LogCd' : 1.0,                  # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
+        'gammaNorm': 500,               # float: Normalizer for Characteristic frequency.
+Default value is 500 in the case of FMO complex and 10 in the case of spin-boson model.
+The same values are also adopted in the provided trained models
+        'lambNorm': 520,                # float: Normalizer for System-bath coupling strength.
+Default value is 520 (FMO complex) and 1 (SB model).
+The same values are also adopted in the provided trained models
+        'tempNorm': 500,                # float: Normalizer for temperature.
+Default value is 510 (FMO complex) and 1 (SB model).
+The same values are also adopted in the provided trained models.
         'systemType': 'FMO',            # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
         'hyperParam': True,             # bool: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
         'patience': 10,                 # Int: Patience for early stopping in CNN training